Guide for Individuals with Vision Impairments

 [image: Screenshot of Tools button in Internet Explorer 10]

 icon at the top of the window, select Zoom, then select Zoom in, or Zoom out, or the desired percentage.
 You can also select Custom to set a percentage up to 1000 percent.

 [image: Screen shot of Tools button in Internet Explorer 10]

 [image: Screen shot of Internet Options Tools menu open to Zoom level options]

 Internet Options Tools menu open to Zoom level options

 You can shop for assistive technology products compatible with Microsoft Windows made by independent assistive technology companies.
 People who have vision impairments may be interested in the following assistive technology:

-- Book readers.
+Book readers.
 Some people use a PC configuration for book reading assistance, or a dedicated reading device.
-A person who is blind would need to have printed material scanned and read aloud through a text-to-speech software program on the PC.
-Books are available in digital formats through organizations such as Bookshare (http://www.benetech.org/literacy/bookshare.shtml) and Learning Ally (formerly Recording for the Blind and Dyslexic) (www.learningally.org).
+A person who is blind might have printed material scanned and read aloud through a text-to-speech software program on the PC.
+Books are available in digital formats through various commercial and not-for-profit organizations.